RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Challenge

-A fundamental problem for an autonomous agent to interact with realistic big data environments is context length because various kinds of data, such as logs, code, and database query results, tend to be enormous.
-The length distribution from our experiment data is shown in Fig.~\ref{fig:length}.
+\paragraph{Context Length} A fundamental problem for agent usage in realistic cloud environments is context length because various kinds of data, such as logs, code, and database query results, tend to be enormous.
 Even if the LLMs can extrapolate to larger context length\cite{pal2023giraffe}, processing unnecessarily excessive tokens is highly inefficient.